hmmChase/BUIDL/README.md

 ## BlockCoin

-- Decentralize the issueing of units using a network
+- Decentralize the issuing of units using a network